warc0s/XLFusion/README.md

    - **[3] Hybrid** - Combined weighted + resolution control (V1.1)
 6. Follow interactive prompts for your selected mode
 7. Merged models are saved to `output/` with metadata logs in `metadata/`

+Note: The CLI is interactive (no flags yet).
+Batch/headsless jobs are planned for V1.2.

 ### Hybrid Mode Usage (V1.1)